 This course examines selected social issues in theological, ethical and biblical perspective.
 Topics include Holocaust, Religion and the Bible, Religion and Racism, and Religion and Sexuality.

 A seminar that examines critical issues and problems of crisis experience involving pain, suffering, and death using various disciplinary perspectives and pedagogical methods, including interviews with health care professionals.
 Designed primarily for students considering health or human service vocations (e.g., medical professions, counseling, social work, ministry), but also of interest to others.

 An exploration of central problems in contemporary philosophy of religion, such as the arguments for the existence of God, the problem of evil, the meaningfulness of theological language, and the relationship of faith and reason.
-(Course offered in alternate years; scheduled for 2019-2020.)
+Course offered intermittently.

 A seminar in which topics of current interest are presented and discussed.
 Topics may involve both classical and contemporary